Read time < 3mins

 Adding insult to injury is the lost productivity as food distribution managers attempt to do damage control on lost goods, or putting out fires from non-compliance or contamination issues.
 Before they know it, they’re caught in a costly cycle of wasted time and money.

 Food transportation and storage are two key areas where considerable amounts of time and money can be lost.
-Without the proper systems in place to monitor the transport of goods and the factors that can lead to spoilage and waste, time and money spent quickly add up.
+Without the proper systems like temperature monitor in place to track the transport of goods, it can lead to spoilage and waste, time and money spent quickly add up.

 Keeping shipments on schedule - With real-time monitoring solutions that feature GPS location tracking, businesses can accurately track their food delivery chain.
 Using these monitors in a company’s reefer truck fleet can help ensure food distribution managers that shipments are on-time and on-track, and that time/money isn’t being lost — or shipments compromised — or reefer trucks sitting idle.

-Monitoring temperature and climate reduces spoilage - Real-time, wireless temperature monitoring allows managers to be notified in the event of a temperature excursion.
+Temperature and Humidity monitoring - Real-time, wireless temperature monitors allows managers to be notified in the event of a temperature excursion.
 Whether too hot or too cold, by choosing a monitor with an associated app that sends notifications via SMS/text message, managers can be alerted immediately to any issues.
 This provides a better chance of saving money and goods.
 At the very least, it allows managers to be informed of damaged shipments in order to take them out of circulation.

 Preventing fines and potential brand damage - Non-compliance fines can be costly.
 And damaged or spoiled goods making it into the hands and mouths of consumers can be financially devastating to a food company.
 Case in point: Chipotle’s foodborne illness outbreaks over the past year and a half have reportedly cost the company three years worth of earnings.
 That isn’t to mention the reputational damage and time wasted attempting to mitigate the PR nightmare.
 Now consider the financial implications for much smaller companies and it’s easy to see how something like this can put a food service company out of business.
 By monitoring goods, companies can thwart potentially devastating losses due to illness outbreaks being traced back to the cold chain logistics of their business.